grpc/proposal/A16-binary-logging.md

   // true if payload does not represent the full message or metadata. bool payload_truncated = 10;

-  // Peer address information, will only be recorded in
+  // Peer address information, will only be recorded on the first
-  // EVENT_TYPE_SERVER_HEADER for client side or
-  // EVENT_TYPE_CLIENT_HEADER for server side.
-  // On client side, the remote peer is not yet known when the header
+  // incoming event.
+On client side, peer is logged on
-  // is sent because load balancing has not yet happened.
+  // EVENT_TYPE_SERVER_HEADER normally or EVENT_TYPE_SERVER_TRAILER in
-  // On server side, it is possible that the RPC is cancelled before
+  // the case of trailers-only.
+On server side, peer is always
-  // it sends the header.
+  // logged on EVENT_TYPE_CLIENT_HEADER.
   Peer peer = 11;
 };